 Irish Wake Superstitions include:

-- Opening all windows – This allows the soul to move out of the house through the window.
-Practically speaking this helps to preserve the body
+- Opening the windows allows the soul to move out of the house through the window.
+Practically speaking, this helps to preserve the body.

 - Closing curtains in every room except where the deceased is laid out.

-- Covering mirrors – This ensures the soul is not trapped inside of the mirror
+- Covering mirrors ensures the soul is not trapped inside the mirror.

-- Stop the clock at the time the death occurred and cover it- This is seen as a way to prevent bad luck, it may also be a way to signify the importance of the person.
+- Stopping the clock to match the time the death occurred and covering it is seen as a way to prevent bad luck.
+It may also be a way to signify the importance of the person.

-- Lighting candles around the coffin of the deceased – The wax was watched to see the pattern it would form, which could signify more death in the area.
+- Lighting candles around the coffin of the deceased was also common.
+The wax was watched to see the pattern it would form, which could signify more death in the area.

-- Wearing black – This was a sign of mourning, but was also used to appear ‘in shadow‘ so the soul does not accidentally enter your body
+- Wearing black was a sign of mourning but was also used to appear ‘in shadow‘ so the soul does not accidentally enter your body.

-This gives the opportunity for the loved ones to visit the house and see the body.
+This allows the loved ones to visit the house and see the body.
 Each person is allowed to grieve by spending time with the deceased.
 They either recite prayers or simply say goodbye for the last time.
-After that, they get out of the room and share a drink with the rest of visitors.
+After that, they leave the room and share a drink with the rest of the visitors.
 That is how the celebration takes place.

 The local catholic priest or a family member who is a priest usually attends the wake.
 They will preside over prayers at the house.
-It will usually be the same priest at the wake performs the Irish funeral mass.
+The priest at the wake will usually be the same priest who performs the Irish funeral mass.

-The real origin of the wake remains mysterious.
+The actual origin of the Irish wake remains a mystery.
 However, there are some sources that claim that the tradition derives from religious rituals.
-They say that paganism was the reason that the wake came into being.
+They say that Paganism was the reason that the wake came into being.

-At first the Church didn’t approve of the practice, but it was not unusual for Celtic customs to be adapted into Christian celebrations in Ireland when the first pilgrims arrived, so this is a plausible theory.
+At first, the Church didn’t approve of the practice.
+However, it was not unusual for Celtic customs to be adapted into Christian celebrations in Ireland when the first pilgrims arrived, so this is a plausible theory.

 It is widely believed that the ancient tradition dates back to a Jewish custom.
-As part of Judaism, the sepulchre, or burial chamber of the recently departed was left open for 3 days.
-It was then closed up for good, but during the previous days, families would visit frequently in the hopes that their loved one would wake up.
+In Judaism, the sepulchre, or burial chamber of the recently departed, was left open for 3 days before it was closed up for good.
+During the three days, families would visit frequently in the hopes that their loved ones would wake up.

-There’s another claim about how the Irish wake started.
-The claim states that there was lead poisoning in pewter tanks in ancient times.
-Those tanks held beers, wine, and other beverages that people consumed.
-The lead transmitted to the cups leading to poisoning.
-This caused the drinker to enter a Cationic State which resembled death.
+There’s another claim about how the Irish wake came to be.
+The claim states that there was lead in pewter tanks, which held beers, wine, and other beverages that people consumed during ancient times.
+The lead was transmitted to the cups and would cause lead poisoning.
+This caused the drinker to enter a Cationic State, which resembled death.

-The Irish drink culture is something that you have probably heard of, we have embraced it as part of our tourism.
-If you are visiting Ireland be sure to check out our ultimate pub guide of over 80 bars in various cities.
+You probably have heard of the Irish drinking culture; we have embraced it as part of our tourism.
+If you are visiting Ireland, be sure to check out our ultimate pub guide of over 80 bars in various cities across the Emerald Isle.

 The Third Birthday

 The Irish wake is pretty similar to a viewing before the funeral.
 However, people in Ireland believe that is a cause for celebration.
-In the modern times, the wake celebrates the life of the deceased person.
-It gave the guests a day to remember and cherish the times they crossed paths with the deceased.
+In modern times, the wake celebrates the life of the deceased person.
+It gave the guests a day to remember and cherish the times they crossed paths with their lost loved ones.

 The wake takes place after an embalmer or funeral director prepares the body of the deceased.
-Traditionally, it was a job reserved for women; it was believed that women washing the dead would bring fortune.
-However, any professional can do this task nowadays regardless of their gender.
+Traditionally, it was a job reserved for women because it was believed that women washing the dead would bring fortune.
+However, any professional can do this task nowadays, regardless of their gender.

 The body would then lay near a window to let the spirit fly away to its eternal rest.
-The window had to remain open and whoever shut it would be cursed for an eternity.
+The window had to remain open; if anyone shut it, they were believed to be cursed for eternity.
 Below are the rituals that follow placing the dead body near the window:

-After preparing the body, it is preferred that it never stays on its own until the time of the burial.
-If the family members are not around, then there has to be a woman that watches over the body.
-Wailing and crying is a spontaneous response to death and loss in almost every culture, it is a natural response to trauma and grief.
+After preparing the body, it is preferred that it is never left unattended on its own until the time of the burial.
+If the family members were not around, then there was to be a woman who watched over the body.
+Wailing and crying is a spontaneous response to death and loss in almost every culture; it is a natural response to trauma and grief.

-However in ancient Ireland, while grief was normal, there was also a tradition to be performed.
-Keening is a form of sean nós singing which was similar to wailing.
+However, in ancient Ireland, while grief was expected, there was also a tradition to be performed.
+Keening is a form of sean nós singing, similar to wailing.

 The process of keening:

 - The body was rested on an elevated spot and decorated with flowers.
-It is still common to place the coffin on top of a table during a wake.
+It is still traditional to place the coffin on top of a table during a wake.

-- The relations and keeners were separated into two groups at the head and foot of the body.
+- The relatives and keeners were separated into two groups at the head and foot of the body.